A theory of minimal K-types for flat G-bundles: Preliminaries and main results

+As we will see in Proposition~\ref{strataprop}, when $x\in\Ao$, stratum containment with respect to $\phi$ is equivalent to a concrete and easily verified condition on the matrix $[\n]_\phi$.

-Just as for flat vector bundles, there is a notion of regular and irregular singularity for a flat $G$-bundle.
-A flat $G$-bundle $(\sG,\n)$ is called \emph{regular singular} if the associated flat vector bundle $(V_{\sG},\n_V)$ is regular singular for all $V\in\Rep(G)$.
-Otherwise, it is called irregular singular.
-It is more subtle to define the ``slope'' of $(\sG,\n)$.
-One of the major results of this paper is using the theory of $G$-strata to provide the appropriate generalization.
+Just as for flat vector bundles, there is a notion of regular and irregular singularity for a flat $G$-bundle. \begin{defn} We say that a formal flat $G$-bundle $(\sG, \n)$ is \emph{regular singular} if for all representations $V$, the associated flat vector bundle $(V_\sG, \n_V)$ is regular singular.
+Otherwise, it is called \emph{irregular singular}. \end{defn}

+As one would hope, a flat $\GL_n$-bundle is regular singular if and only if the corresponding flat vector bundle is regular singular.
+This is indeed true; see Corollary~\ref{glslope}.

+It is more subtle to define the \emph{slope} of $(\sG,\n)$.
+One of the major results of this paper is using the theory of fundamental strata to provide the appropriate generalization.